 Here’s how you can enjoy your chocolate cravings guilt-free.
 Cocova sources its cacao beans from around the region with a mission to achieve all-natural, vegan and high-quality chocolates.
 Their best-selling product?
 Dark chocolate buttons to have as a baking companion, snack or melted into hot chocolate.
 Today, you’ll find that they’ve expanded their products into creating chocolate spreads, drinks, cacao nibs, and so much more.

-You’re probably familiar with Harriston Chocolate by now but as a leading chocolate retailer, they deserved a shout out too.
+You’re probably familiar with Harriston Chocolate by now, but as a leading chocolate retailer, they deserved a shout too.
 Since its launch in 2005, the company has extended its brand with multiple ventures, the latest in The Linc KL.
-Harriston Chocolatier is the brand’s first step dabbling into gourmet pralines.
-Not only are they adorable and delicious as gifts, but we think it’s worth trying it out, especially with a glass of wine to enjoy.
+Harriston Chocolatier is the brand’s first step in dabbling into gourmet pralines.
+Not only are they adorable and delicious as gifts, but we think it’s worth trying them out, especially with a glass of wine to enjoy.